Fit as a Mama Bear

 No bake protein balls around a bowl of coconut wil a protein ball in it and a blue linen around it

-The protein balls without peanut butter taste best with protein powder like Orgain or Botanica - similar to these no bake birthday cake protein balls.
+The protein balls without peanut butter were originally made with a vegan protein powder that's pea-based but not heavy.
+Similar to these birthday cake protein balls.

-If rolling in coconut (or mini chocolate chips!), you'll need to press the energy balls into the coconut and almonds for the coating to stick properly.
+If using a vegan protein powder and rolling in coconut (or mini chocolate chips!), you'll need to press the energy balls into the coconut and almonds for the coating to stick properly.

 Why aren't my protein balls sticking together?